A focused international science team

 in

-observations. instrument design. wave theory. numerical simulations. spectro-polarimetric signatures. radiative-transfer processes.
+observations. instrument design. wave theory. numerical simulations. magnetohydrodynamic mechanisms. spectro-polarimetric signatures. radiative-transfer processes.

 ...